-Best GPS trackers for cars 2021 | Pocket-lint
+Best car GPS trackers 2022: Pinpoint the location of your wheels with these top picks

-(Pocket-lint) - There are a number of key differences between GPS modules you can buy for cars and just regular tabs - like the ones you would use to keep track of your keys or wallet.
-However, the most obvious distinction is that specialised devices have a better chance of remaining hidden and, therefore, still work in the event of a theft.
+There are numerous differences between GPS modules designed for use in cars and just regular GPS fobs - like the ones you would use to keep track of your keys or wallet.
+The most obvious distinction being that specialised devices have a better chance of remaining hidden and are therefore, are more effective in the event of a theft.

-Parents and guardians who share a car with children may, with consent, also want a device to help keep a location log for safety reasons.
-Businesses, such as lorry and truck companies, often use the technology to help define clear check-in times for drivers of the company's vehicles, too.
+Parents and guardians who share a car with their kids may, with consent, also want a device to help keep a location log for safety reasons.
+Businesses, such as lorry and truck companies, will often use the technology to help define clear check-in times for drivers or track delivery status.

-However, aside from these examples, keep in mind that using a GPS tracker to remotely monitor someone's car is obviously morally bankrupt, at best, and perhaps even unlawful.
+However, if you fancy yourself something of a detective, please do keep in mind that using a GPS tracker to remotely monitor someone else's car is obviously morally bankrupt, at best, and perhaps even unlawful.

-So, once you're sure you need a car GPS tracker, you then need to decide which device is best for you.
-And that's where this guide comes in.
+If you think a GPS car tracker might be right for you, then it's time to decide which one to get.

-Below, we'll be outlining some of the top options for you to explore.
-Let's drive.
+Below, we'll outline some of the top options on the market today.
+Let's drive in.

 Best GPS trackers for cars available today